scaffold-eth/se-2-docs/docs/hooks/useScaffoldContract.md

 # useScaffoldContract

 Use this hook to get your contract instance by providing the contract name.
-It enables you interact with your contract methods.
+It enables you to interact with your contract methods.
 For reading data or sending transactions, it's recommended to use `useScaffoldContractRead` and `useScaffoldContractWrite`.

 ```ts